apache/infrastructure-website/content/pages/project-site.md

 Every Apache project or podling has a website hosted at `apache.org`.
 Apache provides tools to support it.
 Each project decides how their website looks, its contents, how they maintain it, and what software they use to support it, as long as the result is static files that our public web servers can make available to browsers.
 We also have limited support for .htaccess files and CGI scripts.

+Each site must conform with Infra's [project site policy](project-site-policy.html), which includes a reference to the general Apache requirements for such sites.

 ## Contents